 Gifts for children

 Lockwood – Lockwood is a woman-founded shop in Queens and Brooklyn that sells everything from clothing to candles.
 For children and babies, Lockwood has an adorable collection of toys and onesies to choose from.
-I’m especially loving these Superheroes are Everywhere book by Kamala Harris.
 Learn more about Lockwood and its founder by watching our #WomenOwned episode.

 Little Adventures – Little Adventures makes comfortable dress-up clothes for everyday play.
 From princess gowns to dragon outfits, they even have adult-sized outfits so you can play right alongside your kids.